-The Companies strategy is to act as a post discovery accelerator, where the Company identifies target(s) that have already had an early-stage geological discovery.
+The Company's strategy is to act as a post discovery accelerator, where the Company identifies target(s) that have already had an early-stage geological discovery.
 To date the Company has identified and invested on one target, namely the Kathleen Valley Project.
 Hence at the moment there is only one reportable operating segment.
-In the prior year the sole operating segment was that of searching for a potential acquisition target.